roxcarpio/CKAD-exercises/d.configuration.md

 </p>
 </details>

-### Create a configmap from the configmap-files directory named config-files with the following directory tree:
+### Create a configmap from the configmap-files directory with the following files.
+Called it config-files.

 Create the files with